-M.T.
-Laney believes that our workers are the persons most in contact with potential safety and health hazards on our jobsites.
+The Laney Companies believes that our workers are the persons most in contact with potential safety and health hazards on our jobsites.
 These workers have a vested interest in effective safety protection programs.
 By involving our employees in safety-related decisions, we have the advantage of the company's wider range of experience of our workforce.

-M.T.
-Laney encourages our workers to be involved in improving the safety and health of our jobsites.
-This is strongly supported by M.T.
-Laney's management.
+Laney Company encourages our workers to be involved in improving the safety and health of our jobsites.
+This is strongly supported by Laney Company management.
 Employees can participate in the company's goal of achieving zero-injuries on our jobsites by:

-- Participating on joint labor-management committees and other advisory or specific purpose committees. - Conducting site inspections. - Analyzing routine hazards in each step of a job or process, and preparing safe work practices or controls to eliminate or reduce exposure. - Developing and revising the site safety and health rules. - Training both current and newly hired employees. - Providing programs and presentations at safety and health meetings. - Conducting accident/incident investigations. - Reporting hazards. - Fixing hazards within your control. - Supporting your fellow workers by providing feedback on risks and assisting them in eliminating hazards. - Participating in accident/incident investigations. - Performing a pre-use or change analysis for new equipment or processes in order to identify hazards up front before use.
+- Participating on joint labor-management committees and other advisory or specific purpose committees. - Conducting site inspections. - Analyzing routine hazards in each step of a job or process, and preparing safe work practices or controls to eliminate or reduce exposure. - Developing and revising the site safety and health rules. - Training both current and newly hired employees. - Providing programs and presentations at safety and health meetings. - Conducting incident investigations. - Reporting hazards. - Fixing hazards within your control.

+- Supporting your fellow workers by providing feedback on risks and assisting them in eliminating hazards. - Participating in incident investigations. - Performing a pre-use or change analysis for new equipment or processes in order to identify hazards up front before use.